 No matter how much your child struggles with a certain group of questions, you should always encourage them to maintain a positive attitude.
 The best way to achieve this is to provide them with an adequate environment for practice, healthy nutrition, physical activity and a restful night of sleep.

 The latter is particularly important to have the night before the exam as it can help reduce your child’s anxiety levels.
-For an NNAT practice test, kindergarten can be an especially tough age so it’s always good to be patient with them.
+For those children taking a NNAT kindergarten practice test, it’s always good to be patient with them, as those early years can be especially tough.

 Frequently Asked Questions